Know your rights as a refugee in the USA

 Your right to travel

-Can I still travel outside of the U.S. with refugee status or a green card?
+Can I still travel outside of the USA with refugee status or a green card?

 We recommend individuals from six countries – Syria, Iran, Sudan, Somalia, Yemen and Libya – do not travel at this time, unless it is extremely urgent or an emergency.

-- There is a high risk of traveling outside of the United States for individuals who do not have US citizenship.
+- There is a high risk of traveling outside the USA for individuals who do not have US citizenship.

-- If you or your loved ones are outside the United States and are planning to return, you should contact an attorney here in the US before embarking on your journey.
+- If you or your loved ones are outside the USA and are planning to return, you should contact an attorney here in the USA before embarking on your journey.
 The person traveling should make sure to have all their documents, including a passport, green card, or refugee travel document.

 - Law enforcement officers at the airport and at port of entries have the authority to conduct a “routine search” of all luggage and to ask you questions about your citizenship and travel itinerary.
 If you are selected for a secondary interview at the airport, you have the right to ask for a lawyer.
 Many lawyers are making themselves available free of charge for this purpose.

-- If you or someone you know is detained, you should contact: email@example.com, call your local ACLU, and report about your experience using this form.
+- If you or someone you know is detained, you can email the International Refugee Assistance Project (IRAP) at email@example.com, call your local ACLU, and report your or others’ experience to the American Immigration Lawyers Association (AILA).

-Remember: you will need to bring your documents with you when you travel.
+Remember: If you do travel, you will need to bring your documents with you.

 Your right to be safe in your community